This course will take place online on 9th & 10th June 2021.

-The purpose of this course is to provide an update treatment of the core topics in the modeling of high-frequency data.
+The purpose of this course is to provide an up-to-date treatment of the core topics in the modelling of high-frequency data.
 Advances in computing and data technology make it possible to observe markets at very fine intervals of time.
 Using high-frequency data permits the calculation of realized measures which are superior to volatility measures generated from GARCH and stochastic volatility models.
 However, the processing and financial modeling of high-frequency data remains a challenge to both researchers and practitioners.
-As such, this course aims to provide guidance on the techniques involved in processing, filtering and modeling such type of data.
-Using data from TAQ and TICK- DATA databases, the attendance will have an intensive introduction to both the theoretical and empirical aspects of high-frequency data.
+This course aims to provide guidance on the techniques involved in processing, filtering and modeling such data.
+Using data from TAQ and TICK- DATA databases, the attendees will have an intensive introduction to both the theoretical and empirical aspects of high-frequency data.

-- Familiarize with Matlab syntax, functions, and write own functions.
+- Familiarisation with Matlab syntax, functions and writing new functions

-- Introduction to the theoretical foundations and mathematical models of continuous / discontinuous time modeling.
+- Introductions to theoretical foundations and mathematical models of continuous/discontinuous time modeling

 - Monte Carlo Simulations: Design and implementation.